All Episodes

 And we will talk about those.

-We'll have excuse me, some audio sound bites on that, but I want to I want to go back here to the story.
+But I want to go back here to the story.

-My favorite story in a long, long time, Bob Hayden aboard uh a Minneapolis to Boston airplane.
+Bob Hayden aboard a Minneapolis to Boston airplane.

-Uh unruly passenger on board.
+Unruly passenger on board.

 Bob Hayden, 65 years old, retired police captain, big law enforcement dude.

-Uh he and his wife on the plane, she's reading a book.
+He and his wife on the plane.

-Uh this pastor's getting a little out of hand, and uh and and Bob Hayden gives a signal to the uh flight attendants, look, I'm gonna do something about this.
+This pastor is getting a little out of hand, and Bob Hayden gives a signal to the flight attendants.

-Are you are you interested?
+Are you interested?

-And the guy said, Retired captain, United States Marine Corps.
+And the guy said, retired captain, United States Marine Corps.

-Bob Hayden said, You'll do.
+Bob Hayden said, you'll do.

 And while this is going on, the guy's wife, Bob Hayden's wife, didn't do a thing.